Jellonator/quantum-minesweeper-solver/README.md

 4. If the output is still not quite correct, continue to iterate until you get correct results.

+## Executing through IBM's Quantum Experience

+You can run this program on a real IBM Quantum computer via the `execute_ibm.py` program.
+Note that you must have already set up your Python environment with an IBM API key to do this.

+The command line arguments for `execute_ibm.py` are exactly the same as for `execute_local.py`.

 ## Performance

 The algorithm executes in roughly `O(sqrt(2^n))` time, where `n` is the number